Snake worship: Danh-gbi

-In Africa, one centre of serpent worship was the Kingdom of Dahomey (in present-day Benin), but the cult of this python seems to have been of exotic origin, introduced c.
+In Africa, one center of serpent worship was the Kingdom of Dahomey (in present-day Benin), but the cult of this python seems to have been of exotic origin, introduced c.
 1725 from the Kingdom of Whydah around the time of its conquest by Dahomey.
 This was the cult of the serpent deity called the Danh-gbi or Dangbe, who was a benefactor-god of wisdom and bliss, "associated with trees and the ocean".

-At Whydah, the chief centre, there is a serpent temple, tenanted by some fifty snakes.
-A killing of a python, even by accident, was punishable by death, but by the 19th century this was replaced by a fine.
+At Whydah, the chief center, there is a serpent temple tenanted by some fifty snakes.
+The killing of a python, even by accident, was punishable by death, but in the 19th century, this was replaced with a fine.

-Danh-gbi has numerous wives, who until 1857 took part in a public procession from which the profane crowd was excluded; and those who peeked were punishable by death.
-A python was carried around the town in a hammock, perhaps as a ceremony for the expulsion of evils.
+Danh-gbi has numerous wives, who, until 1857, took part in a public procession from which the profane crowd was excluded; those who peeked were to be put to death.
+A python was carried around the town in a hammock, perhaps as part of a ceremony dedicated to the expulsion of evils.